-Soak 3 cups white chickpeas for 6-8 hours in water with 1 big Elaichi (Black Cardamom pod)
+Soak 2 cups white chickpeas for 6-8 hours in water with 1 tsp salt.
+With 1 big Elaichi (Black Cardamom pod)

 You can soak them overnight if you wish and boil them the next morning.
 I soaked them in the morning before I left for work so I could finish most of the stuff on the same day.

-Some people also like to add 1 black tea bag or 1 dried Amla (Indian gooseberry) to give the Chickpeas a dark colour.
+Some also like to add one tea bag or one dried Amla (Indian gooseberry) to give the Chickpeas a dark color.
 I skipped this because I did not have them in my pantry.

 2 tbsp Curd mixed with water to knead the dough